 John Stuart Mill (1806 - 1873), was a leading political philosopher of the Nineteenth Century.
-He held radical views for the time, advocating universal suffrage, equality for women.
-He was also a Utilitarian philosopher, a philosophy which sought to maximise the greatest happiness for the greatest number, though Mill refined the original Utilitarianism of Jeremy Bentham.
+He held radical views for the time, advocating universal suffrage and equality for women.
+He was also a Utilitarian philosopher, a philosophy which seeks to maximise the greatest happiness for the greatest number.
+Mill refined the original Utilitarianism of Jeremy Bentham.
 J.S Mill is perhaps best remembered for his short exposition of the theory of individual liberty and the right to freedom of speech.
 In ‘On Liberty’ J.S.
 Mill argued that individual freedom could only be constrained by the state if his actions harmed the liberty of others.

 “That the only purpose for which power can be rightfully exercised over any member of a civilized community, against his will, is to prevent harm to others.”

 John Stuart Mill was born in London, May 20th, 1806.
 His father James Mill was a Scottish philosopher and Economist, who moved in important intellectual circles.
 The young Mill was educated by his father and Jeremy Bentham – the leading exponent of Utilitarian philosophy.
 His father hoped that John would become a leading intellect to advance the course of Utilitarianism, and the precious John exceeded his father’s hopes and expectations.
 By the age of eight, he was making strides to becoming fluent in Latin and Greek and becoming very widely read.
 He also became schooled in the most important economic ideas of the time, such as David Ricardo and Adam Smith.

 However, his intense study contributed to a nervous breakdown when he was 20.
 Mill stated that this breakdown was related to the physical and mental intensity of his studying, which denied an opportunity for few other pursuits.
 However, after this breakdown, his interests widened, he came to love the poetry of Wordsworth and travelling in the mountains.